allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 newly spawned host had 8GB of RAM (instead of 4GB) and used SSD drives that became available in our cloud shortly before.
 The most important and interesting part was the change of architecture.

-We decided to split our single Graphite instance into multiple shards, each holding subset of client metrics.
+We decided to split our single Graphite instance into multiple shards, each holding a subset of client metrics.
 We started by estimating the traffic that each branch of metrics receives.
-Since Graphite does not provide any per-branch metrics, we used two simple tools: `du` and `ncdu` to estimate disk usage and how it changes over the time to select the biggest clients that should eventually be migrated to own Carbon shards.
+Since Graphite does not provide any per-branch metrics, we used two simple tools: `du` and `ncdu` to estimate disk usage and how it changes over the time to select the biggest clients that should eventually be migrated to their own Carbon shards.

 ![Sharded architecture](img/articles/2015-09-01-scailing-graphite/graphite-architecture-2.png)